yam8572/CloserLookFewShot_3D/README.md

 # Few-shot Learning for 3D Shape Classification

-This repo has been adapted from the reference source code for the paper [A Closer Look at Few-shot Classification](https://arxiv.org/abs/1904.04232).
-In this project, we integrated common 3d architectures and datasets for a detailed empirical study of 3d shape classification under few-shot setting.
+In this project, we perform a detailed empirical study of 3d shape classification under few-shot setting using common 3D architectures, datasets and few-shot techniques.

 ## Enviroment
  - Python3